MegaManSec/GixyNG/docs/en/plugins/valid_referers.md

   - by setting up the [Referrer Policy](https://www.w3.org/TR/referrer-policy/);
   - a request with opaque origin, `data:` scheme, for example.

-So, by using `none` as a valid referer, you nullify any attempts in refferer validation.
+So, by using `none` as a valid referer, you nullify any attempts in referer validation.